 Practice Complaints Procedure

-If you have a complaint or concern about the service you have received from the doctors or any of the staff working in this partnership, please let us know.
+If you have a complaint or concern about the service you have received from the doctors or any of the staff working in this practice, please let us know.
 We operate a practice complaints procedure as part of an NHS system for dealing with complaints.
 Our complaints system meets national criteria.

 How to complain